Sunnova Energy International (NYSE:NOVA) Sees Unusually-High Trading Volume

 Insiders Place Their Bets

-In other news, insider William J. Berger sold 150,000 shares of the firm’s stock in a transaction on Monday, August 8th.
+In other Sunnova Energy International news, insider William J. Berger sold 150,000 shares of Sunnova Energy International stock in a transaction on Monday, August 8th.
 The stock was sold at an average price of $30.04, for a total value of $4,506,000.00.
-Following the transaction, the insider now directly owns 301,142 shares in the company, valued at approximately $9,046,305.68.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
+Following the completion of the sale, the insider now owns 301,142 shares of the company’s stock, valued at approximately $9,046,305.68.
+The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
 In other news, insider William J. Berger sold 150,000 shares of the firm’s stock in a transaction on Monday, August 8th.
 The stock was sold at an average price of $30.04, for a total value of $4,506,000.00.
 Following the transaction, the insider now directly owns 301,142 shares in the company, valued at approximately $9,046,305.68.
 The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
 Also, insider Kelsey Hultberg sold 2,000 shares of the firm’s stock in a transaction on Friday, August 5th.
 The stock was sold at an average price of $28.00, for a total value of $56,000.00.
 Following the completion of the transaction, the insider now owns 15,493 shares in the company, valued at $433,804.
 The disclosure for this sale can be found here.
 In the last quarter, insiders sold 154,999 shares of company stock valued at $4,635,505.
 Corporate insiders own 4.20% of the company’s stock.

 Hedge Funds Weigh In On Sunnova Energy International

-A number of institutional investors and hedge funds have recently modified their holdings of NOVA.
-BlackRock Inc. lifted its position in Sunnova Energy International by 1.6% during the first quarter.
-BlackRock Inc. now owns 16,530,455 shares of the company’s stock valued at $381,192,000 after purchasing an additional 261,186 shares in the last quarter.
+A number of institutional investors and hedge funds have recently modified their holdings of the company.
+BlackRock Inc. boosted its stake in shares of Sunnova Energy International by 1.6% in the 1st quarter.
+BlackRock Inc. now owns 16,530,455 shares of the company’s stock worth $381,192,000 after buying an additional 261,186 shares during the last quarter.
 Vanguard Group Inc. lifted its position in Sunnova Energy International by 1.6% during the first quarter.
 Vanguard Group Inc. now owns 8,751,634 shares of the company’s stock valued at $201,813,000 after purchasing an additional 134,283 shares in the last quarter.
 Pictet Asset Management SA lifted its position in Sunnova Energy International by 20.0% during the fourth quarter.
 Pictet Asset Management SA now owns 5,122,156 shares of the company’s stock valued at $143,011,000 after purchasing an additional 852,226 shares in the last quarter.
 Handelsbanken Fonder AB lifted its position in Sunnova Energy International by 1.5% during the second quarter.
 Handelsbanken Fonder AB now owns 5,074,189 shares of the company’s stock valued at $93,517,000 after purchasing an additional 74,569 shares in the last quarter.
 Finally, Invesco Ltd. lifted its position in Sunnova Energy International by 18.0% during the fourth quarter.
 Invesco Ltd. now owns 4,338,719 shares of the company’s stock valued at $121,137,000 after purchasing an additional 662,987 shares in the last quarter.

 About Sunnova Energy International